Derry Girls: The Crystal Maze special

 Cast members Saoirse-Monica Jackson, Jamie-Lee O'Donnell, Louisa Harland, Nicola Coughlan and Dylan Llewellyn appeared in a 2018 special episode of the British game show The Crystal Maze.
 The episode raised money for Stand Up to Cancer UK and was well received by viewers and fans of the show.

-Great British Bake Off holiday episode
+Great British Bake Off New Years episode

 For the 2020 New Year holiday, the cast competed on a special episode of The Great British Bake Off.
 Cast members Coughlan, O'Donnell, Llewellyn, Siobhán McSweeney, and Jackson all appeared for the special.

 In GBBO fashion, there were three challenges to be completed and tasted by judges Paul Hollywood and Prue Leith.
 The first challenge was a trifle, then blinis in the technical round, finishing with a showstopper tiered cake that each member had to design in a decades theme.
 At the end of the competition, Jackson was declared the winner.